eirenauts/saleor-k8s/README.md

 There is freedom to deploy the `saleor-platform` chart in a number of different ways - not all of which have been tested out.

-An example deployment is illustrated here.
+An example deployment of saleor is illustrated in the [example README.md](./example/README.md).

-TODO
+Some changes need to be made to suit your specific requirements.

 ### List of Images